temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal batch: Manage Batch Jobs

 A batch job executes a single command affecting multiple Workflow Executions in tandem.
-Available commands:

-* Cancel: Cancel the Workflow Executions specified by the List Filter.
-* Signal: Signal the Workflow Executions specified by the List Filter.
-* Terminate: Terminates the Workflow Executions specified by the List Filter.
+You specify the Workflow Execution

 You select the Workflow Executions to include and the kind of batch job to apply.
 For example, cancel all the running 'YourWorkflow' Workflows: